-Influencers and celebrities often use the Question feature to conduct Q&As with their fans.
+Influencers and celebrities often use Instagram Story Questions to conduct Q&As with their fans.
 For instance, Ali Fedotowsky, a blogger and former Bachelorette, will typically tell her followers to "Ask me stuff :)" at the end of the day.

 2. Showcase your brand's values.

-Away, a luggage company with 502K followers on Instagram, used the Questions Sticker to demonstrate their support for Pride week while engaging meaningfully with followers.
-In the first post, they wrote "Happy #Pride from all of us at Away", and followed the post with a question -- "How are you celebrating?" to further engage with followers.
+Away, a luggage company with 577K followers on Instagram, used the Questions Sticker to show support for Pride week while engaging meaningfully with followers.
+In the first post, they wrote "Happy #Pride from all of us at Away", and followed the post with a question — "How are you celebrating?" to further engage with followers.

 3. Conduct a pop quiz.

 Companies can use the Questions Sticker to test the audience's knowledge or ask fun questions related to the brand.
 Pattern, a company that sells products specifically for curly hair, is expanding its product distribution and asked its audience to guess what the first international retailer will be.

 This approach gets the audience involved in the distribution conversation and helps potential customers in that geographic location get excited about picking up the product at a retailer near them.

 4. Ask followers their thoughts on a new product or service launch.

 If done wisely, you might consider using the Questions Sticker to ask your followers what they think about a new product or service — but conduct these Questions sparingly, since they might seem too self-promotional.